inno-se/the-guide/README.md

 - *Software Architecture in Practice* [^Bck]
 - *The Architecture of Open Source Applications* [^AosaBook]

-### What is the architecture?
+### What is an architecture?

-The *software architecture* of a system is the set of structures needed to reason about the system.
+The software architecture of a system is the set of structures needed to reason about the system.
 These structures comprise software elements, relations among them, and properties of both. [[^Bck], p.
 2]

 A structure is architectural if it supports reasoning about the system and the system’s [quality attributes](#quality-attributes).
 The reasoning should be about attributes of the system that are important to some stakeholder(s). [[^Bck], p.
 3]

-The basic principle of *software architecture* is every software system is constructed to satisfy an organization’s business goals, and that the architecture of a system is a bridge between those (often abstract) business goals and the final (concrete) resulting system. [[^Bck], p.
+The basic principle of software architecture is every software system is constructed to satisfy an organization’s business goals, and that the architecture of a system is a bridge between those (often abstract) business goals and the final (concrete) resulting system. [[^Bck], p.
 1]

 ### Why is architecture important?